urgent-challenge/urgent2025/_pages/data.md

 - be distorted by **some unseen distortions**  in addition to those used in training, and
 - contain approximately 200 samples for each language, amounting to ~1200 samples in total.

+Note that the evaluation procedure during the blind testing phase differs from that in the validation/non-blind test phase in the following ways:
+- Two additional metrics (POLQA and MOS) will be included.
+(As previously announced, only the English subset will be used for the MOS evaluation due to the short evaluation period.)
+- Only a subset of metrics (DNSMOS, NISQA, UTMOS, MOS, and CER if transcription is available) will be considered for the real-recorded data.

 <br>

 ## Detailed data description